-Balancing a Marketing Internship while studying in Oxford
+Taking a Marketing Internship while studying at St Clare’s

 Why did you choose St Clare’s?